Randy Fullmer: Musician

-Fullmer started taking trombone lessons at the age of six, but his arm wasn't long enough to hit all the scale notes until he was eight.
-By age ten, he was taking guitar lessons, and within a year, he appeared on television playing a duet of Malagueña with his guitar teacher.
+Fullmer started taking trombone lessons at the age of six.

 At the age of twelve, Fullmer asked his parents if he could buy a 12-string guitar to complement his 6-string electric guitar.
-When they said, “no, you already have a guitar, you don't need another one," Fullmer asked if he could purchase the wood to build his own 12-string instead.
-His parents were so thrown by this bizarre request that they acquiesced.
+When they refused because he already had a guitar, Fullmer asked if he could purchase the wood to build his own 12-string instead.
 Over the next six years, Fullmer proceeded to build approximately 30 guitars, craftsmanship that was both self-taught and mentored by an old country western fiddle maker named Tom.
 (Fullmer continued to build guitars throughout his life, but this task was relegated to hobby status while his animation career took precedence.)

 Fullmer formed several rock bands with friends throughout his youth, including the rock group "The Isle of Phyve" which toured the Pacific Northwest on weekends, summers and holidays while Fullmer was in high school.

 Wyn Guitars

 Wyn Guitars was established in 2006.
-Fullmer is both the founder and sole luthier for the company and has crafted guitars for musical talents including Jimmy Haslip, Abraham Laboriel, James LoMenzo, Ben Jones, Stewart McKinsey, Robin Zielhorst, Maurice Fitzgerald, Adam Johnson and Ethan Farmer, among others.
+Fullmer was both the founder and sole luthier for the company and crafted guitars for musical talents including Jimmy Haslip, Abraham Laboriel, James LoMenzo, Ben Jones, Stewart McKinsey, Robin Zielhorst, Maurice Fitzgerald, Adam Johnson, and Ethan Farmer.

-Wyn is Fullmer’s middle name, given to him as a tribute to a Welsh uncle who also happened to be musically inclined.

 Restrung

 A documentary, called Restrung, was made in 2014 about Fullmer's career making guitars from 2006 to now.
 The film was made by Mike Enns, after being fascinated with Fullmer's guitar making.
 It also talks about his time as a kid making guitars as a hobby and his time at the Disney Company.
 The film also marks a return to film director Mark Dindal.
-As of 2015, the film can be viewed on YouTube.
+As of 2023, the film can be viewed on YouTube.

+Death

+Fullmer died following a battle with cancer in Woodland Hills, Los Angeles on July 10, 2023, at the age of 73.